 - Valley Water is working on right-of-way acquisitions necessary for project construction.
-Valley Water anticipates to complete the right-of-way acquisition as well as encroachment permits and temporary construction easements from Caltrans and City of Milpitas by late 2020.
+Valley Water anticipates completing the right-of-way acquisition as well as encroachment permits and temporary construction easements from Caltrans and City of Milpitas by late 2020.

 - The Environmental Impact Report (EIR) for the Lower Penitencia Creek Improvements Project is final and available for viewing under Reports and Documents.

 Lower Penitencia Creek Improvements Project - Final Environmental Impact Report (November 2017)